 ** The federal government is providing 95 percent of the funding while the state is investing 5 percent into the project.

 Design work on this project began in 2015 and is expected to be completed in the second quarter of 2019.
-NDOT anticipates starting the construction project in the fourth quarter of 2019 and finishing it in 2022.
+NDOT anticipates starting the construction project in the third quarter of 2019 and finishing it in 2022.

 Project ContactDwayne Wilkinson, PE